Best Running Shoes Under $100 in 2026: 8 Budget Picks

 Can you actually get a good running shoe for under $100?

 Yes.
-The safest way is usually to buy a previous generation premium shoe on sale or a simple budget trainer from a real running brand.
-Avoid no-name shoes that make big comfort claims but do not clearly explain the midsole, fit, or intended use.
+The safest way is usually to buy a simple budget trainer from a real running brand or a previous generation premium shoe on sale.
+Avoid no name shoes that make big comfort claims but do not clearly explain the midsole, fit, or intended use.

-What is the best overall cheap running shoe?
+What is the best cheap running shoe for wide feet?

 Should I buy the newest version or last year’s model?